 FLK2 covers the following practice areas, including: Property Practice, Wills and the Administration of Estates, Solicitors Accounts, Land Law, Trusts, Criminal Law, and Criminal Litigation.

-The content of SQE1 covers more practice areas than the MCT, and assesses substantive, procedural and practical law, whereas the MCT only assesses substantive law.
 The assessment has a total of 360 questions, and is divided into two assessments of 180 questions each.
 This assessment will run the course over two separate days, for a total of approximately 10 hours.

 With all this in mind, a general guideline to study for SQE1 suggests that a candidate should study for approximately 5-6 months, for about 15-20 hours per week, while another candidate might choose to spread out their study time commitment over a period of 12-18 months.

-SQE2 requires candidates to demonstrate a high level of legal knowledge and well-honed practical skills in a carefully-structured environment against strict marking criteria.
+SQE2 requires candidates to demonstrate a high level of legal knowledge and well-honed practical skills in a carefully structured environment against strict marking criteria.
 SQE2 assesses six different skills, five legal practice areas, has 16 assessments and takes 13 hours and 45 minutes which run across five half days.

 For SQE2, a candidate would most likely spend about 3 to 4 months preparing and studying, or even as long as 8 months, for about 15-20 hours per week.

-Again it should be noted that the amount of time it takes to be prepared for the assessments, be it in hours, weeks, and months, will depend on the individual candidate and their personalised needs and circumstances, but there is no doubt that it involves a serious time commitment.
+Again, it should be noted that the amount of time it takes to be prepared for the assessments, be it in hours, weeks, and months, will depend on the individual candidate and their personalised needs and circumstances, but there is no doubt that it involves a serious time commitment.

 Attaining success with the SQE assessments the first sit

 The SQE syllabus is extensive and detailed in various subject areas.
 It covers legal areas taught over several years in UK universities in the LLB degree or Graduate Diploma in Law (GDL), and during the Legal Practice Course (LPC), the phased-out vocational route for qualification in England and Wales.
-The SQE assessments will test your legal skills which can only be acquired through regular practice or substantial legal experience.
+The SQE assessments test your legal skills, which can only be acquired through regular practice or substantial legal experience.

-Broken down into SQE1 and SQE2 study tracks, QLTS School’s preparation courses and study materials will provide you with a variety of tools needed for success –18 textbooks, mock exams, digital flash cards, video tutorials, practice questions, online resources, extensive tutor support, and more.
+Broken down into SQE1 and SQE2 study tracks, QLTS School’s preparation courses and study materials provide you with a variety of tools needed for success –18 textbooks, mock exams, digital flash cards, video tutorials, practice questions, online resources, extensive tutor support, and more.